wework/plasma/docs/gitbook/form-elements/README.md

 ### Disabled state

-The label, input border and placeholder text are all `$gray30` color when that element is disabled.
+* The input border and any icons are all `$gray30` color when that element is disabled.
+* The label and placeholder text are all `$gray40` color when the input is disabled.

 ### Hint text